redpeacock78/ghrl/README.md

   - The absence of `?source=zip` represents a `tar.gz`.
 - 📦 Download Other Assets
   `https://ghrl.tk/:owner/:repo[@tag]/:assets_name`
   - Redirect to `https://github.com/:owner/:repo/releases/download/[latest or tag]/:assets_name`

+If no `@tag` is specified, the assets will always be retrieved from the latest release.

 ### 📄 Example
 [redpeacock78/base85](https://github.com/redpeacock78/base85)